dbrewster42/Capstone/UPER.md

 4. Reflection / Refactor

 ---
 I've refactored more times than I can count.
-Project now meets MVP requirements, will look to add on bonus' and stripe.
+Project now meets MVP requirements, will look to add on bonuses like stripe.
 If I can figure out what an employee view looks like then I can do that.

-I had a couple things I wanted to do that required a modulus operator inside the render and I guess I just have to scratch that
+I had a couple things I wanted to do that required a modulus operator (like the fixed search bar) inside the render and I guess I just have to scratch that

+I had an epiphany, the night before my  presentation, of how I could make my search box fixed even without the modulus operand.
+I spent an hour implementing the solution but it broke my search bar.
+I refactored my search function and fixed it... according to the console log but the information was not sticking for some reason and I didn't have the time to figure out the reason.